nfdi4plants/ARC-specification/references/specifications/continuous-quality-control.md

   > validation_plan.json
 ```

 Standard output MUST contain only the complete JSON plan.
-Diagnostics and a
+Diagnostics use
-legacy-format warning use standard error.
-The reference CLI classifies
+standard error.
+The reference CLI classifies malformed configuration or
-malformed configuration or unsatisfied selections as exit code `4` and
+unsatisfied selections as exit code `4` and registry transport or response
-registry transport or response failures as exit code `5`; structural command
+failures as exit code `5`; structural command misuse remains `2`, and
-misuse remains `2`, and unexpected defects remain `3`.
+unexpected defects remain `3`.

 For each plan entry, a child installs and runs the resolved identity: